OpenBand/barbacoa-server-lib/README.md

         .on_exit([&](const int) {
             LOG_INFO("Application has stopped");

-            //All entities will be destroyed here
+            // All entities will be destroyed here. task1.stop();
-            task1.stop();
             task2.stop();
         })